Perfectoid overconvergent Siegel modular forms and the overconvergent Eichler--Shimura morphism: Introduction

 The paper is organised as follows.
 In \S \ref{section:PerfectoidSMV}, we define the main geometric objects of interest, including the Siegel modular varieties for various level structures, the perfectoid Siegel modular variety at infinite level, the flag variety, and the Hodge--Tate period map.
 The next section, \S \ref{section:constructionsheaf}, contributes to the construction of the overconvergent automorphic sheaves.
 In particular, when $p>2g$, we show that our construction coincides with the (pullback to the strict Iwahori level of the) automorphic sheaves of Andreatta--Iovita--Pilloni.
 We warn the reader that \S \ref{subsection: admissibility}-\ref{subsection:comparison sheaf aip} is the most technical part of the paper.
 These subsections can be skipped on a first reading.
 In \S \ref{section:overconvergentcohomologies}, we study the space of analytic distributions and the overconvergent cohomology groups.
 Finally, in \S \ref{section:EichlerShimura} and \S \ref{section:oncuspidaleigenvariety}, we construct the Eichler--Shimura morphism as well as its upgraded version on the cuspidal eigenvariety.

-In \S \ref{Section: Kummer etale and pro-Kummer etale sites of log adic spaces}, we recall the basics of logarithmic adic spaces and their Kummer pro-\'etale topology following \cite{Diao}.
-Also in the same section, we include some technical calculations of the derived functor $R^i \nu_*$ and a generalised projection formula, both of which are used in the main text.
+In \S \ref{Section: Kummer etale and pro-Kummer etale sites of log adic spaces}, we recall the basics of logarithmic adic spaces and their pro-Kummer \'etale topology following \cite{Diao}.
+Also in the same section, we include some technical calculations of the derived functor $R^i \nu_*$ and a generalised projection formula, both of which are used in the main text and could be of general interest and utility.
 In \S \ref{section: boundary}, we recall the basics of the toroidal compactifications of Siegel modular varieties.
 We also review the ``modified integral structures'' studied in \cite{Pilloni-Stroh-CoherentCohomologyandGaloisRepresentations} as well as the construction of the perfectoid Siegel modular variety at the infinite level.